 Treatment for Advance Payments

 Revenue recognition principle states that a firm should recognize revenue as soon as it earns them, and they are realized or realizable, no matter when the actual cash is collected.
 But, what if the firm receives cash in advance?
-If a firm receives cash, even before it delivers the products or carries out its part of the deal, then revenue recognition principle states that a firm should recognize such advance payments as a liability and not as revenue.
+Suppose a firm receives cash, even before it delivers the products or carries out its part of the deal.
+In that case, the revenue recognition principle states that a firm should recognize such advance payments as a liability and not as revenue.
 We usually call this resulting liability as differed revenue or differed income.
 Only when the firm completes its part of the deal should it consider the advance payment as revenue.

 Exceptions to Revenue Recognition Principle